apollographql/apollo-client/docs/source/features/pagination.md

 `;
 ```

-This would result in the accumulated feed in every query or `fetchMore` being placed in the store under the `feed` key, which we could later use of imperative store updates.
+This would result in the accumulated feed in every query or `fetchMore` being placed in the store under the `feed` key, which we could later use for imperative store updates.
 In this example, we also use the `@connection` directive's optional `filter` argument, which allows us to include some arguments of the query in the store key.
 In this case, we want to include the `type` query argument in the store key, which results in multiple store values that accumulate pages from each type of feed.